EscVector/terraform-windows-helper-files/README.md

 # terraform-widows-helper-files
 Terraform Windows helper files for fast typing and quick cut-n-paste

-tf.exe is linked to terraform.exe fast typing at.
+tf.exe is linked to terraform.exe fast typing at cmd prompt.

 Put these file in your path and open a new command prompt.